366 WORDS IN DELHI

 The definitive book on Delhi for children of all ages!

-This book features the many landmarks and parks, festivals, places of worship, places of learning, the mouth watering food, history, interesting facts and so much more.
+This book features Delhi’s landmarks and parks, festivals, places of worship, places of learning, the mouth watering food, history, interesting facts and so much more.
 With fascinating nuggets of information on each subject, it is a book that is for anyone above the age of 3 years.

 For the really young, the books offers a chance to learn a word a day for a whole year.
-The words are a mix of those unique to life in Delhi as well as everyday words.
+The words are a mix of those unique to life in India’s national capital as well as everyday words.
 For a child above the age of 6 years, this book helps identify and learn about places and experiences through visuals and descriptions on each page.

 Richly illustrated by Priya Kurian, here’s your chance to learn some Punjabi too and navigate through a fun but factual map of the city.